Battle of Tjiater Pass: Aftermath

 With the Japanese securing the mountain pass, the allied forces in West Java found their position untenable.
 At night on 7 March, the Japanese forces moved in and occupied Lembang, and there at around 7:30 PM they received a Dutch messenger carrying a flag of truce.
 While the Dutch initially intended to discuss the capitulation of KNIL soldiers exclusively in the Bandung area, Japanese 16th Army Commander Hitoshi Imamura decided to demand the total capitulation of allied forces in the Dutch East Indies, during negotiations held the following day in Kalijati Airfield.
 There, governor-general Tjarda van Starkenborgh Stachouwer and Dutch East Indies military commander Hein ter Poorten initially refused a total capitulation.

 Units of the West Group, excluding the Australian brigade, had arrived in Bandung.
-Its commander initially intended to launch a guerilla campaign against the Japanese, but gave up due to unfavourable conditions.
+Its commander Arthur Blackburn initially intended to launch a guerilla campaign against the Japanese, but gave up due to unfavourable conditions.
 Due to the threat of continued fighting in Bandung, which was filled with a large number of refugees, the Dutch authorities broadcast their general surrender on noon on 9 March.
 Formal instruments of surrender were signed less than three hours later.